sarlijes/Worklist/Documentation/requirement-analysis.md

 ## Roles

-There is only one user group -  all users have equal user rights.
+There is only one user group, so all users have equal user rights.

 ## Basic features

-As an user...
+As a user...

 * I can view the list of jobs
 * I can add a new job to the list